These wary birds present a unique waterfowling challenge and make excellent table fare

 Here's how to get started with crane hunting.

-Cranes typically roost in bogs, wet meadows, shall marshes or similar areas but love to feed in harvested agricultural fields.
+Cranes typically roost in bogs, wet meadows, shallow marshes or similar areas but love to feed in harvested agricultural fields.
 Therefore, hunting them is similar to dry-land hunts for other waterfowl.

 Of course, you can't simply pick a field and expect to start shooting cranes.
 Finding preferred feeding areas is critical.

 That usually involves lots of windshield time, looking for birds in fields or the air.
 After you locate concentrations of cranes in a huntable area, you must form a game plan to take advantage.
-Again, that’s very similar to goose or duck hunting, but cranes require special attraction and concealment considerations.
+Again, that's very similar to goose or duck hunting, but cranes require special considerations.
+Vandemore uses ultra-realistic full-body crane decoys, usually in spreads of three- to six-dozen blocks.
+And concealment — always critical in field hunts — is especially important with sharp-eyed cranes.

 Sandhill Crane Hunting Opportunities Widespread